-The Getty Center and Getty Villa will close to the public beginning this Saturday, March 14, until further notice as the region works to minimize the spread of coronavirus COVID-19.
+The Getty Center and Getty Villa are closed to the public beginning Saturday, March 14, until further notice as the region works to minimize the spread of coronavirus COVID-19.

 The closure impacts the J. Paul Getty Museum locations at the Getty Center in Los Angeles and Getty Villa in Pacific Palisades, as well as the gardens and grounds, and the Getty Research Institute galleries and Getty Library at the Getty Center.